Margaret E. Knight, Inventor (Boston Sunday Post, March 31, 1912, p. 4)

 Inventor of Machines

-Margaret “Mattie” Eloise Knight is quoted as saying, “I’m only sorry I couldn’t have had as good a chance as a boy.”
+My second December repeat post is of Margaret “Mattie” Eloise Knight.
+She is quoted as saying, “I’m only sorry I couldn’t have had as good a chance as a boy.”

 Knight wasn’t like the average girl who played with dolls and wanted to be a wife and mother.
 Her world revolved around tools and machines.
 She was born in 1838 and at age 12, invented a safety device that prevented the shuttle from falling off a loom.
 She couldn’t patent her invention because she was too young to get a patent.